-“I'd really sit down and lay out all the advantages that an eventual relocation will bring to both of you,” a FGB’er advised.
+“I'd really sit down and lay out all the advantages that an eventual relocation will bring to both of you,” a Fairygodboss member advised.

-First, open communication is so important to any marriage.
-Tell your husband exactly how you feel – no filter and no holding back.
+Open communication is so important to any marriage.
+Tell your partner exactly how you feel – no filter and no holding back.
 He needs to know all of your concerns, especially with staying in the same place.
 But remember, discussions are a two-way street.
 You must also listen to his concerns and take them into consideration.

 “Let him come up with his own list of pros and cons, and you do the same.
 Then, swap lists and talk about them.
 Develop a plan together that addresses both of your primary concerns.
 Maybe you don't move this year, but in time for the new school year in '19.
 You can't un-stuck him.
 He has to do that.
-But you can help him,” she wrote.
+But you can help him,” wrote one Fairygodboss member.

 “My suggestion would be to have a heart-to-heart conversation with him,” another Fairygodboss member said.
 “First, spell out exactly how you feel.
 In all fairness, he’s not a mind reader.
 Then, give him the chance to talk about how he feels.
 Is he afraid of change?
 Or is there some other reason he doesn't want to leave?
 After that, you both need to figure out who this means “more” to.
 Is his “fear of change” greater than your strong unhappiness?"

 Remember that marriage is a compromise, but it's also a system to build each other – and your career ambitions – up.
 We know you've got this.